A topic from the subject of Experimentation in Chemistry.

 • Separates solids from liquids or gases using a porous material (filter paper or membrane).

-• Based on particle size, with larger particles retained by the filter.
+• Based on particle size; larger particles are retained by the filter.
+Smaller particles pass through.

 Distillation